 - Fabrication by the victim.
 There are many domestic assault and battery charges where the victim simply made up the charges.
 There are a variety of possible motivations.
 A common one is to gain an upper hand in a divorce proceeding; being upset when a relationship ends, as pay back when the defendant is thought to be cheating.
 Through cross examining the victim, we can attempt to uncover the fabrication of the alleged victim.
 In some cases, we will want to hire a private investigator to further prove how the victim is lying in making the allegations.

 - Ulterior motivation to lie or try to use the criminal process for some improper purpose.

 If the alleged victim does not wish to testify at trial the court will need to evaluate whether the District Attorney’s office will be allowed to compel or force them to testify.
-There are certain circumstances where an alleged victim has a constitutional right NOT to testify.
-These include:
+There are certain circumstances where an alleged victim has aright NOT to testify.

-In Dedham these privileges are usually only allowed to be invoked on the trial date.
+In Dedham District Court, these privileges are usually only allowed to be invoked on the trial date.

 In cases where the alleged victim has a privilege and does not want to testify, the case will come down to other evidence in the case, including 911 calls or witness testimony.
 If the Commonwealth does not have these types of independent evidence, your attorney may be able to argue to the court that the charges should be dismissed on the trial date.WHAT ARE THE POSSIBLE PENALTIES?

 This is another question clients typically ask.
 The maximum penalty for a domestic assault and battery is imprisonment in the house of correction for not more than 21/2 years or by a fine of not more than $5,000, or both such fine and imprisonment.
 Jail time on a case where you don’t have a significant prior record and where there are not serious injuries is unlikely but is a possibility.